randeelayosa/escaperoom/README.md

 ## Setup/Installation Requirements

 #### To open and view this project file:
+1. To view the live site, go to https://randeelayosa.github.io/hauntedhouse/.
-1. Clone this GitHub repository https://github.com/randeelayosa/hauntedhouse.git to your Desktop.
+2. Or, to view the project file, clone this GitHub repository https://github.com/randeelayosa/hauntedhouse.git to your Desktop.
   * Install git onto your computer if it isn't already.
   * To clone the project down to your desktop, open your Terminal, and enter the following commands:
   ```